本文由 简悦 SimpRead 转码, 原文地址 readmedium.com

 -

-on the other hand can be designed as a crew of specialized models, where each model focuses on a specific task such asresearcher
+AI Agentson the other hand can be designed as a crew of specialized models, where each model focuses on a specific task such asresearcher,blog writer,social media expert.

 -